bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 {% include message_box.html type="info" title="More information on Android code signing" content=" Head over to our [Android code signing guide](https://devcenter.bitrise.io/code-signing/android-code-signing/android-code-signing-procedures/) to learn more about your code signing options!"%}

-With this the Android chunk of code signing is done!
+Android chunk of code signing is done!

 ![](/img/android-code-signing-react.png)

-### Code sign your iOs project
+### Code sign your iOs project for testing

-Code signing procedures depend on what you wish to do with the exported .ipa.
-Would you like to test it on a registered device or would you like to deploy it to Testflight?
+Code signing your iOS project depends on what you wish to do with the exported .ipa file.
+In this section, we describe how to code sign your project if you wish to **install and test it on internal testers' registered devices**.
+We’ll be exporting an .ipa with the `development` export method!
+If you wish to upload your .ipa file to an app store, check out this section!

-To **install and test the app on other physical devices**, you will need to create and export an .ipa file.
-This requires setting up code signing.
-In the example, we’ll be exporting an .ipa with the `development` export method: you cannot upload such an app to Testflight but you can test it, for example, on the devices of your internal testers.

 {% include message_box.html type="note" title="Automatic provisioning" content="
 The example procedure described here uses manual provisioning, with the `Certificate and profile installer`Step.
 However, Bitrise also supports [automatic provisioning](https://devcenter.bitrise.io/code-signing/ios-code-signing/ios-auto-provisioning/) but it is not in the scope of this guide.